gfab/GettingAndCleaningDataProject/codebook.md

 ##Data transformations##
 Several transformations were made on the data as follows:<br/>
 - the special characters "()-," were stripped out of feature names to prevent problems with R naming conventions.<br/>
 - a typo in some feature names was corrected.
-Specifically, some names include the string "BodyBody" so that was corrected to "Body".<br/>
+Specifically, some names include the string "BodyBody" so they were corrected to "Body".<br/>
 - activity was encoded as an integer but the corresponding column was encoded as a factor variable and level names were set per the mapping in the *activity_labels.txt* file.<br/>
 - only the measurements relating to a mean or standard deviation were included in our data set, so only variables containing "mean" or "std" (case independent) were retained.
 This resulted in 86 measurements.<br/>
 - when creating the tidy data set the measurements were collapsed by subject/activity pair, with the resulting value being computed as the average of the corresponding measurements.
 Since there are 30 subjects and 6 activities, the resulting tidy data set includes 180 observations.<br/>

 I found the resulting variable names (abbreviated, using mixed case) to be very readable so I did not perform further transformations (inserting "." or converting to all lower case).

-Following are the measurement variables that were ultimately retained after the processing mentioned above, broken down by category.<br/>
+Following are the 86 measurement variables that were ultimately retained after the processing mentioned above, broken down by category.<br/>
 ###Time domain body acceleration mean & std###
 "tBodyAccmeanX"<br/>
 "tBodyAccmeanY"<br/>